loftwah/tech-101/git/drills/6-git-fork-sync/README.md

 `git push`

 That's it!
-I hope this drill helps you or your students learn how to keep a forked repository in sync with the original repository, add the original repository as a remote, fetch changes, merge changes, and push changes.
+I hope this drill helps you or your team learn how to keep a forked repository in sync with the original repository, add the original repository as a remote, fetch changes, merge changes, and push changes.
 Let me know if you have any questions or feedback.